OpenBCI/Documentation/docs/06Software/02-CompatibleThirdPartySoftware/03-OpenViBE.md

 ## Setting Up Your Environment

-**Windows**: Follow [OBCI on Windows](10Troubleshooting/04-OpenBCI_on_Windows.md) tutorial to properly connect your OBCI board on Windows.
+**Windows**: Follow [OpenBCI on Windows](10Troubleshooting/04-OpenBCI_on_Windows.md) tutorial to properly connect your OBCI board on Windows.
 Then, continue this tutorial.

-**OS X**: Visit the [Windows Virtual Box installation tutorial](10Troubleshooting/06-VirtualBox.md) first, then follow these instructions.
+**OS X**: Visit the [Windows Virtual Box installation tutorial](06Software/02-CompatibleThirdPartySoftware/07-VirtualBox.md) first, then follow these instructions.
 Note: you may have difficulty streaming live from your OpenBCI board to OpenViBE within a VM.

 **Linux**: [Linux builds](http://openvibe.inria.fr/downloads/) of OpenViBE also work.
 Some linux users might find this guide useful but keep in mind it is meant primarily for mac + win7.